 Car Accident Liability Basics

 Every driver – including rideshare drivers – has a legal obligation to operate his or her vehicle with due care.
 That care equates to what a reasonably prudent driver would do in similar conditions.
 If a driver breaches this duty and causes an accident, he or she is legally responsible (liable) for any damages that occur as a result of the breach.
 This means that negligent drivers have a legal obligation to compensate injury victims for the losses, pain, and suffering the victims endure as a result of an accident.
 Every state in the U.S. requires drivers to carry liability insurance for this very reason.

 In order to determine whose negligence caused the accident, the insurance companies of all involved drivers conduct their own investigations.
 If a company determines that its driver was at fault, it will begin negotiating the value of each victim’s personal injury claim.
-Sometimes liability is very clear (such as in rear-end accidents).
+Sometimes liability is very clear (such as if you were injured in a rear-end accident in Florida).
 In other cases, the insurance companies may dispute liability and refuse to acknowledge that their driver was at fault for the accident.
-In cases such as these, your Miami car accident lawyer may have to file a lawsuit in order to establish liability and recover damages.
+In cases such as these, your car accident lawyer may have to file a lawsuit in order to establish liability and recover damages.

 Common Examples of Driver Negligence in Florida Uber + Lyft Accidents

 Though recently Uber has come under fire for self-driving Uber accident pedestrian deaths, the most common causes of rideshare accidents are caused by the driver.
 There are a number of bad choices a driver can make that constitute negligence.
 Such choices include: